simbo1905/thinbus-php-srp-demo/README.md

 * `thinbus/thinbus-srp.php` PHP port of the Thinbus SRP6JavaClientSession based on code by [Ruslan Zavacky](https://github.com/RuslanZavacky/srp-6a-demo).
 * `thinbus/BigInteger.php` pear.php.net [BigInteger math package](http://pear.php.net/package/BigInteger).
 * `thinbus/srand.php` strong random numbers from [George Argyros](https://github.com/GeorgeArgyros/Secure-random-bytes-in-PHP) avoiding known buggy versions of random libraries.

+The core Thinbus JavaScript library files are in the `resources`thinbus` folder:

+* `thinbus/rfc5054-safe-prime-config.js` A sample configuaration.
+See the main thinbus documentation for how to create your own safe prime.
+* `thinbus/thinbus-srp6a-sha256-versioned.js` The thinbus JS library which is tested in the java project.
+See the header in that file which state the version.

 The file `thinbus-srp-config.php` contains the SRP constants which looks something like: